dojo/docs/dijit/Tree-examples.rst

 Detect when tree has finished loading
 -------------------------------------

-``New in 1.4`` The onLoad event is being introduced in Dojo release 1.4.
+Use the onLoadDeferred to detect when the Tree has finished loading

 .. js ::

     var tree = dijit.byId('myTree');

-    // Connect to tree onLoad to do work once it has initialised tree.onLoadDeferred.then(function(){
+    // Connect to tree onLoad to do work once it has initialized tree.onLoadDeferred.then(function(){
         console.debug("tree onLoad here!");
         dojo.disconnect(tmph);